Svanazar/graph.gg/README.md

 # Functionalities

 ## Scraping and Building the Database:
 The database of the project was populated by extensively scraping the respective person's Wikipedia page.
-Additional information, like the person's political affiliations were scraped from websites like
+Additional information, like the person's political affiliations were scraped from websites like https://www.myneta.info/ .
+- The database has been built in a BFS fashion.
+The program iterates through the Wikipedia page of the starting node (person) and adds other people mentioned there into a priority queue (based on the "importance" of these people).
+Links are added between these people and the original node.
+The original node is then popped from the queue, and this same process takes place for the next node in the queue.
-The graph database is in the form of several nodes(vertices) interconnected by edges.
+- The graph database is in the form of several nodes(vertices) interconnected by edges.
 There are three types of nodes in the database:
 - Person
 - State (eg. Maharashtra, Delhi, etc).
 Persons are linked to the states they are associated with using edges.